Are You In a Healthy Relationship?

-The situation looks impossible.
+The situation appears impossible.
 If the man acquiesces he may appear weak to her.
 If he doesn’t then it appears that he doesn’t care.
 For the woman it is also impossible.
 If she doesn’t make an effort to bring him close she may feel fearful and uncomfortable with being alone.
 If she works to keep the man close she is acting out of fear and runs the risk of being controlling and losing respect for herself and her man.

-Giving up limiting fear based beliefs
+Giving up limiting fear based beliefs for a healthy relationship

-Great Love in Relationship is present when there is no fear.
+Great Love in Relationship is present when there is no fear

 What motivates the man to be with his woman?

 There is ample material here to talk about the man’s half of the relationship.
 The man’s motives and his integrity with himself are completely unknown.
 He might respond to the request of his woman just because he loves her and desires her to be happy.
 In this way he is completely in his emotional integrity.
 However a man that is uncomfortable with her reactions or feels guilty may respond the same way but is out of his emotional integrity.
 Even though his actions to be with her are the same the motivations are different.
 What is happening in the man’s mind, beliefs, and emotions is a completely separate dynamic.